Manishearth/manishearth.github.io/source/_posts/2017-02-26-clarifying-misconceptions-about-shattered.markdown

 Don't check colliding PDFs into SVN.
 [Things break][webkit].

+In some cases it is possible to use the PDF collision in other formats.
+For example, [it can be used to create colliding HTML documents][html].
+I think it can be used to colide ZIP files too.

-Outside the world of PDFs, little has changed.
+Outside the world of complex file formats, little has changed.
 It's still a bad idea to use SHA-1.
 It's still possible for people to generate entirely new collisions like Google did, though this needs a lot of resources.
 It's possible that someone with resources has already generated such a "universal-key collision" for some other file format[^1] and will use it on you, but this was equally possible before Google published their attack.

 This does not make it easier to collide with arbitrary hashes -- if someone else has uploaded a document with a hash, and you trust them to not be playing any tricks,